semiessessi/semiprimes/Book/Chapters/1_Starting.md

 ## 1.1 First Steps

+TODO: layout goals of program in a nice way, about primality testing, factoring and other things that can be reported when entering a number

 The first step is to create a 'do-nothing' program, with suitable project files to build and run it, from which we can grow the rest of the project.

 ### 1.1.1 The null entrypoint program